 Membership of the Students' Union is compulsory for all registered students of the University; the annual subscription for full-time and part-time students is set out later, in Rules and Procedures, Enrolment and Procedures and Fees Schedules, section 15.
 Fees.
-All alumni of the University are eligible for Life Membership.
+Only those persons who were enrolled as Life Members prior to January 1 1985, shall retain such membership.

 The Students' Union is governed by a Council consisting in the main of elected student representatives from the various faculties of the University.
 There are also representatives of the University Council, Life Members, the Staff Association and the Sports Association.
-The Council is elected annually.
+The Council is elected annually in May-June.